• E-Commerce

 Also helpful in the Site Audit is the “loading speed” tool.
 It gives you a breakdown of everything that could affect your site's loading speed and a list of current issues.

-This is a neat tool, but there are free tools that do similar things.
+This is a neat tool for domain analysis, but there are free tools that do similar things.
 Pingdom and GTMetrix both give you tools to test your website's speed.

 Serpstat Pros and Cons